rafamel/kpo/README.md

 > A task runner that goes where npm scripts won't, for the true [capo.](https://en.wiktionary.org/wiki/capo#Etymology_2)

-If you find it useful, consider [starring the project](https://github.com/rafamel/kpo) 💪 and/or following [its author](https://github.com/rafamel) ❤️ -there's more on the way!

 ***kpo* is still to be considered experimental; use with caution.**

 ## Install